Programs & Services - Programs of Choice - French Immersion

 Early French Immersion

 Early French Immersion begins in Kindergarten (Grade 1 if space is available) and continues on through to grade 12.
 All instruction is in French for the first four years.
 English Language Arts is introduced in grade 4.
 The percentage of French instruction decreases gradually as students progress through the secondary grades.
-Early French Immersion is offered at Herbert Spencer Elementary, École Qayqayt Elementary, and École Lord Tweedsmuir Elementary.
+Early French Immersion is offered at École Herbert Spencer Elementary (Grades K-5), École Qayqayt Elementary (Grades K-5) and École Lord Tweedsmuir (Grades K-5).
 Enrolment is limited to one kindergarten entry class at each French Immersion school annually.
-Catchment boundaries are in effect for this program (see EFI catchment areas) View these resources:
+Catchment boundaries are in effect for this program (see EFI catchment areas).

 Late French Immersion